 Note: If the issue can be reproduced on a single node, shut down all other nodes prior to reproducing the problem.

 e.
-Provide support a compressed copy of the logs directory %WAS_HOME%/profiles/appSrv01/logs (trace.log, systemout.log, systemerr.log and FFDC logs) from the node,
+Provide support a zipped copy of the Connections server logs directory %WAS_HOME%/profiles/appSrv01/logs (trace.log, systemout.log, systemerr.log and FFDC logs) from the node,

 along with LotusConnections-config.xml and metrics-config.xml located in directory %WAS_HOME%\profiles\(your profile)\config\cells\(your cell)\LotusConnections-config

 Cognos specific log and files, please zip the entire log folder

 |<Cognos BI path>/configurations/

 <Cognos Transformer path>/metricsmodel/